 Egg yolks contain a large amount of fat, which helps make a finely textured, rich cake.
 Too many egg yolks, or unbeaten egg yolks, can make a cake heavy and soggy, or cause a compact streak to form at the bottom.

 It pays to follow the baking directions given in a recipe carefully.
-Adjust oven temperature as specified, preheat the oven way ahead of time to ensure correct temperature is reached before baking, and bake for the exact length of time called for.
+Adjust oven temperature as specified, taking care to preheat the oven way ahead of time to ensure correct temperature is reached before baking, and bake for the exact length of time called for.

 Most cakes should be baked as close to the center of the oven as possible, leaving room for air circulation between pans.